-In the Solvency II balance sheet reinsurance receivables have to be measured with their fair values whilst in the local statutory accounts, these are measured at acquisition costs.
+In the Solvency II balance sheet reinsurance receivables must be measured with their fair values whilst in the local statutory accounts, these are measured at acquisition costs.
 Only receivables for reinsurance ceded are to be reported under this item.
-At DKV Belgium, we only have receivables for reinsurance assumed with Athora (1.130.024€), therefore we don't have any reinsurance receivables in 2019.
+At DKV Belgium, we only have receivables for reinsurance assumed with Athora Belgium, therefore we don't have any reinsurance receivables in 2020.